North Shore Oahu Hawaii, USA Travel Guide

 Largest ancient Hawaiian temple on Oahu with panoramic views of Waimea Bay.
 A sacred site to approach with respect.

-Located in South Oahu, accessible as a day trip from the North Shore.
+Located in South Oahu, accessible as a one-day trip from the Northern Coast.

-The North Shore displays diverse natural beauty, from stunning coastlines to lush valleys.
+The Northern Coast displays diverse natural beauty, from stunning coastlines to lush valleys.

-Features tide pools and rocky shoreline, excellent for snorkeling in calm summer waters.
+Features tide pools and craggy shoreline, excellent for snorkeling in calm summer waters.

 Named for three flat coral formations, good for snorkeling and tide pool exploration.